 Usually religions are excluded from political considerations.
 This is due to one of the basic postulates of international law.

 For the same reason cultural history is also excluded – and yet Western civilization would not even be thinkable without the contributions of the Bible.
-Thus, the land of the Bible has a lasting relevance, a fact that merits acknowledgment, especially in regard to the people who brought forth the Bible, the Jews.
+Thus, the land of the Bible has a lasting relevance, a fact that merits acknowledgment, especially in regard to the people who brought forth the Bible.